 Most people go for their social breaks with the same people, so it is not a matter of arguing that being in the same office adds a level of networking that increases employees’ ability to get things done across teams or organizations; this is simply not the case.

-Remote workers simply do not have these distractions; therefore, more of their energy is put into actual work and actual beneficial relationship building to achieve a given task or goal.
+Remote workers simply do not have these distractions; therefore, more energy is put into actual work and beneficial relationship-building to achieve a given task or goal.

 [Related Article: The Unstoppable Trends in Remote Working]